The Bitwarden Blog

 When you set up two-step login for your Bitwarden account, it is equally important that you build in protection to backup your Bitwarden recovery code and have redundant mechanisms for two-step login, if possible.

 To get your Bitwarden recovery code you can visit Settings > Two-step Login.

 With two-step login enabled, be sure to grab your Bitwarden Recovery Code

-You will be prompted to print your recovery code if you choose.
+You will be prompted to print your recovery code.
 Please consider the best way to ensure that you never lose or forget your Master Password, and that you always have a way to access your recovery code.

 The Two-Step Login Recovery Code within Bitwarden